Occupied posts and job vacancies

 Data collection

-In 2025, about 5.3 thousand respondents are surveyed quarterly.
+In 2025, a total of 5.3 thousand respondents are surveyed each quarter.

-Central and local government bodies, commercial companies with central or local government capital participation of 50% or more, and all private sector businesses with 100 or more employees are surveyed fully.
+Central and local government bodies, commercial companies in which central or local government holds 50% or more of the capital, and all private sector businesses with 100 or more employees are surveyed fully.
 Other statistical units are surveyed using a simple random sampling method, with strata pre-defined by economic activity and enterprise size (based on the number of employees).
 In addition, all general government sector units – that is, every unit with an institutional sector classification code starting with S13 – are included in the sample, regardless of any other criteria.

 The sampling frame was built using information from the CSB Statistical Business Register on economically active units.
 At the time the sample was drawn, the frame included all statistical units meeting the target population criteria – a total of 100 594 units.